SongClass/SimTCP/README.md

 #### Bonus offer

 If you may correctly implement Raptor code (one type of practical erasure coding) for reliable data delivery (called RaptorTCP) and write a 1-2 page performance comparison report of RaptorTCP, SimTCP and standard TCP socket on various loss ratios, then you will receive **5 extra points** on top of this assignment grade.
 Here is the python code implementation of Raptor code: https://pypi.org/project/libraptorq/.
-Sensorweb Research Laboratory will also offer a research assistant position to the winner of the class.

 ### Q&A
 1. How to implement timer in python with a thread?